The latest results and draws for the FFS Cups

 FFS OPEN CUP

-All former winners are already out but Plasticnancy – ranked ninth globally – will participate in the final 32 after an 80-68 win over 100K Short.
+All former winners are already out but Plasticnancy – still ranked ninth globally – will participate in the final 16 after a 78-71 win over You Kante Win.

-Also in the top 20k are Kiran Parmer, Colombo Geezers and Kickit.
-Whilst the first two were successful and will face each other in round five, the latter was incredibly unlucky to score 87 yet still be eliminated.
-South Park Ranger won by one point.

-Such is the nature of the draw, both Kickit and TIMEDRIFTER (88) lost with far higher scores than winners like Optimus (64) and Wolfsburgers (65).
+The only other entrant inside the top 10k – Kiran Parmar – lost to 11,685th-ranked Colombo Geezers.

+Highest-scoring was Yanti2, whose 96 points defeated the 75 of James Joseph, whilst Optimus found a way to progress despite a low 74.
+Unlucky eliminations came for Sultan Saeed and Ayew Being Served? on 82 and 83 points respectively.

 FFS MEMBERS CUP

-Like above, no past champions are still involved and Plasticnancy overcame her challenge.
-Next up is Dazzler.
+Like above, no past champions are still involved and Plasticnancy overcame the challenge of Dazzler.
+Next up is Lionac, who drew with Fitzy but progressed due to a higher overall rank.
+This is also how MAZYRUN defeated fpl_dastan.

-And again, Kickit‘s high score was somehow defeated – this time by two points to InTommyWeTrust.

-Elsewhere, Shiregeriatrics is now up to 2,513th in the world and goes up against Pieman – the victor with the fewest Gameweek 20 points – in round four.
+Elsewhere, panoslfc9 was lucky to squeeze past Yes Don with just 67 points – a lower score than 10 of the 16 eliminated teams.

 HOW DO THE CUP COMPETITIONS WORK?